 Government Audits

 Poor audit outcomes can result in delays in paying invoices, termination and repatriation of funding and, in the worst case, criminal and civil indictments.
 The depth of this topic is far too complex for this basic white paper.
-We’ve created an additional white paper titled, “Understanding the Strings Attached to Your Grant Award” for grant awardees which can be downloaded at www.jamesoncpa.com.
+We’ve created an additional white paper titled, “Understanding the Strings Attached to Your Grant Award” for grant awardees which can be downloaded here

 When you think accounting and audits, you probably think of your CPA.
 In general, CPAs are highly-educated licensed individuals who are well-versed in Generally Accepted Accounting Principles (GAAP).
-Today, becoming a CPA generally requires a Masters’ degree, passing a multi- day uniform exam, and at least two years of public accounting experience.
+Today becoming a CPA generally requires a Masters’ degree, passing a multi-day uniform exam, and at least two years of public accounting experience.

 GAAP is the underlying business language used to produce financial statements.
-GAAP financial statements are used internally by management in making short and long-term decisions and improving business performance, and externally by investors and creditors in making investing and lending decisions.
+GAAP financial statements are used internally by management in making short and long-term decisions and improving business performance, and externally by investors and creditors in making investing in lending decisions.
 GAAP provides guidance on accounting for routine and non-routine transactions such as revenue recognition.
 A strong understanding of GAAP is fundamental to government grants and contract accounting.

 The Internal Revenue Code, on the other hand, is the framework for corporate and individual income tax regulations.
 It is critical to a business.
 Because of this, management frequently turns to their tax CPA first.
 Tax knowledge, however, is almost completely irrelevant to working with the cost accounting standards of Federal Acquisition Regulations.